Towards Verified Artificial Intelligence: Challenges for Verified AI

 \subsection{Correct-by-Construction Intelligent Systems}

 In an ideal world, verification should be integrated with the design process so that the system is ``correct-by-construction.''
-Such an approach could either interleave verification steps with compilation/synthesis steps, such as in the register-transfer-level (RTL) design flow common in integrated circuits, or modify the synthesis algorithms themselves so as to ensure that the implementation satisfies the specification, such as in reactive synthesis from temporal logic~\cite{pnueli-popl89}.
+Such an approach could either interleave verification steps with compilation/synthesis steps, such as in the register-transfer-level (RTL) design flow common in integrated circuits, or devise synthesis algorithms so as to ensure that the implementation satisfies the specification, such as in reactive synthesis from temporal logic~\cite{pnueli-popl89}.
 Can we devise a suitable correct-by-construction design flow for AI-based systems?

-One challenge is to design machine learning components that satisfy desired properties (assuming we solve the formal specification challenge described above in Sec.~\ref{sec:spec-challenge}).
-For this, we need techniques that can synthesize a suitable training set, and update it as needed.
-We should synthesize the structure of the learning model, and potentially also a good set of features.
-Finally, we should have a principled approach to training that leverages the specification and environment models.
+{\em Specification-Driven Design of ML Components:} Can we design, from scratch, a machine learning component (model) that provably satisfies a formal specification?
+(This assumes, of course, that we solve the formal specification challenge described above in Sec.~\ref{sec:spec-challenge}.)
+The clean-slate design of an ML component has many aspects: (1) designing the data set, (2) synthesizing the structure of the model, (3) generating a good set of features, (4) synthesizing hyper-parameters and other aspects of ML algorithm selection, and (5) automated techniques for debugging ML models or the specification when synthesis fails.
+More progress is needed on all these fronts.

-Another challenge is to design the overall system comprising both learning and non-learning components.
+{\em Theories of Compositional Design}: Another challenge is to design the overall system comprising multiple learning and non-learning components.
 While theories of compositional design have been developed for digital circuits and embedded systems (e.g.~\cite{sangiovanni-ejc12,sifakis-pieee15}), we do not as yet have such theories for AI-based systems.
+For example, if two ML models are used for perception on two different types of sensor data (e.g., LiDAR and visual images), and individually satisfy their specifications under certain assumptions, under what conditions can they be used together to improve the reliability of the overall system?
+And how can one design a planning component so as to overcome limitations of an ML-based perception component that it receives input from?

-Moreover, there is not yet a systematic understanding of what can be achieved at design time, how the design process can contribute to safe and correct operation of the intelligent system at run time, and how the design-time and run-time techniques can interoperate effectively.
+{\em Bridging Design Time and Run Time for Resilient AI:} Due to the complexity of AI-based systems and the environments in which they operate, even if all the challenges for specification and verification are solved, it is likely that one will not be able to prove unconditional safe and correct operation.
+There will always be situations in which we do not have a provable guarantee of correctness.
+Therefore, techniques for achieving fault tolerance and error resilience at run time must play a crucial role.
+In particular, there is not yet a systematic understanding of what can be achieved at design time, how the design process can contribute to safe and correct operation of the AI system at run time, and how the design-time and run-time techniques can interoperate effectively.